You can audit 80% of your website's SEO health in 60 minutes using only free tools like Google Search Console and PageSpeed Insights

 There is a smarter way.
 And it starts with understanding what you actually need to look at, in what order, and what you can handle on your own before you decide whether professional help is worth it.

-I am going to share the exact 15-point checklist I use with every new client.
+I am going to share the exact 20-point checklist I use with every new client, plus two strategies that most SEO guides completely ignore: the Page 2 Push-Up method and keyword cannibalization detection.
 By the end, you will know exactly what to fix first, what can wait, and what actually needs a professional.

 I am going to say something controversial for an SEO consultant: most SEO audits are designed to confuse you.